Chart Color Schemes

 Health performance in Yankalilla is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Health data indicates significant challenges for Yankalilla, with high prevalence of common health conditions across both younger and older age groups.
-Only approximately 46% (~3,185 people) have private health cover, lower than the national average of 55.3%.
+Private health cover stands at approximately 46% of the total population (~3,196 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (12.9%) and mental health issues (9.0%), while 59.6% report no medical ailments, slightly higher than the Rest of SA's 58.3%.
-Yankalilla has 34.8% (2,402 people) aged 65 and over, lower than the Rest of SA's 37.0%.
-Despite this, health outcomes among seniors in Yankalilla are above average, outperforming general population metrics.
+The most prevalent medical conditions are arthritis (affecting 12.9%) and mental health issues (9.0%).
+A total of 59.6% of residents report no medical ailments, slightly higher than the Rest of SA's 58.3%.
+The area has 34.8% of residents aged 65 and over (2,409 people), lower than Rest of SA's 37.0%.
+Despite this, health outcomes among seniors in Yankalilla are above average, outperforming the general population in various health metrics.

 Frequently Asked Questions - Health